eddie80/Random-Numbering/README.md

 # Random-Numbering
-The tool is to generate three sets of nonrandom numbers for students to practicing the shorthand
+The tool is to generate 90 sets of random numbers